RickBrice/BEToolboxExtensions/docs/index.rst

 Moment Curvature of Circular Columns
 ------------------------------------
-This extension computes the moment curvature response of circular columns.
+This extension computes the moment curvature response of circular columns with bonded and unbonded longitudinal reinforcement and unbonded prestressed tendons.

 St. Venant Torsional Constant
 -----------------------------